-Notice Is Hereby Given that the 2012 Annual Meeting of Stockholders of Gladstone Investment Corporation (the "Annual Meeting") will be held on Thursday, August 9, 2012, at 11:00 a.m.
+Notice Is Hereby Given that the 2014 Annual Meeting of Stockholders of Gladstone Investment Corporation (the "Annual Meeting") will be held on Thursday, August 7, 2014, at 11:00 a.m.
 Eastern Daylight Time ("Eastern Time") at the Hilton McLean Tysons Corner, located at 7920 Jones Branch Drive, McLean, Virginia, 22102, for the following purposes:

-- (1) To elect three directors as outlined below: - (a) Two directors, Messrs.
-Terry L. Brubaker and David A.R.
-Dullum, to be elected by the holders of common stock and preferred stock, voting together as a single class, such directors to serve until the 2015 Annual Meeting of Stockholders or until their successors are elected and qualified; and - (b) One director, John Reilly, to be elected solely by the holders of preferred stock, voting as a single class, such director to serve until the 2015 Annual Meeting of Stockholders or until his successor is elected and qualified. - (2) To approve a proposal to authorize us, with the approval of our board of directors (the "Board"), to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share, subject to certain limitations set forth in the Proxy Statement accompanying this Notice (including, without limitation, that the cumulative number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale). - (3) To ratify the selection by the Audit Committee of our Board of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending March 31, 2013. - (4) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect two directors as outlined below: - a.
+Anthony W. Parker to be elected by the holders of common stock and preferred stock, voting together as a single class, to serve until the 2017 Annual Meeting of Stockholders or until his successor is elected and qualified; and - b.
+Michela A. English to be elected solely by the holders of preferred stock, voting as a single class, to serve until the 2017 Annual Meeting of Stockholders or until her successor is elected and qualified. - (2) To approve a proposal to authorize us, with the approval of our board of directors (the "Board"), to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share, subject to certain limitations set forth in the Proxy Statement accompanying this Notice (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale). - (3) To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.